idaholab/moose/framework/doc/content/sqa/inl_records.md

 # [!ac](INL) Software Quality Records

-Several software quality-related documents and records listed below are available by those with access to the [!ac](INL) network.
+Several software quality-related documents and records are only available with access to the [!ac](INL) network.
 Instructions on how to access these documents are provided below.
 These are stored in the same way for each MOOSE-based application, so where appropriate, use the name of the actual application of interest when searching.